 - All Data Centers adhere to strict security procedures enforced by guards, surveillance cameras, motion detectors, access control mechanisms and other measures to prevent equipment and Data Center facilities from being compromised.
 Only authorized representatives have access to systems and infrastructure within the Data Center facilities.
-To protect proper functionality, physical security equipment (e.g., motion sensors, cameras, etc.) undergo maintenance on a regular basis. - SAP and all third-party Data Center providers log the names and times of authorized personnel entering SAP's private areas within the Data Centers. - 1.2 System Access Control.
-Data processing systems used to provide the SAP Service must be prevented from being used without authorization.
+To protect proper functionality, physical security equipment (e.g., motion sensors, cameras, etc.) undergo maintenance on a regular basis. - SAP and all third-party Data Center providers log the names and times of authorized personnel entering SAP's private areas within the Data Centers.

+1.2 System Access Control.

 - Multiple authorization levels are used when granting access to sensitive systems, including those storing and processing Personal Data.
-Authorizations are managed via defined processes according to the SAP Security Policy - All personnel access SAP's systems with a unique identifier (user ID). - SAP has procedures in place to so that requested authorization changes are implemented only in accordance with the SAP Security Policy (for example, no rights are granted without authorization).
-In case personnel leaves the company, their access rights are revoked. - SAP has established a password policy that prohibits the sharing of passwords, governs responses to password disclosure, and requires passwords to be changed on a regular basis and default passwords to be altered.
+Authorizations are managed via defined processes according to the SAP Security Policy. - All personnel access SAP's systems with a unique identifier (user ID). - SAP has policies designed to provide that no rights are granted without authorization and in case personnel leaves the company their access rights are revoked. - SAP has established a password policy that prohibits the sharing of passwords, governs responses to password disclosure, and requires passwords to be changed on a regular basis and default passwords to be altered.
 Personalized user IDs are assigned for authentication.
 All passwords must fulfill defined minimum requirements and are stored in encrypted form.
-In the case of domain

-- passwords, the system forces a password change every six months in compliance with the requirements for complex passwords.
-Each computer has a password-protected screensaver. - The company network is protected from the public network by firewalls. - SAP uses up-to-date antivirus software at access points to the company network (for e-mail accounts), as well as on all file servers and all workstations. - Security patch management is implemented to provide regular and periodic deployment of relevant security updates.
-Full remote access to SAP's corporate network and critical infrastructure is protected by strong authentication. - 1.3 Data Access Control.
-Persons entitled to use data processing systems gain access only to the Personal Data that they have a right to access, and Personal Data must not be read, copied, modified or removed without authorization in the course of processing, use and storage.
+In the case of domain passwords, the system forces a password change every six months in compliance with the requirements for complex passwords.
+Each computer has a password-protected screensaver. - The company network is protected from the public network by firewalls.

+- SAP uses up-to-date antivirus software at access points to the company network (for e-mail accounts), as well as on all file servers and all workstations. - Security patch management processes to deploy relevant security updates on a regular and periodic basis. - Full remote access to SAP's corporate network and critical infrastructure is protected by authentication.

+1.3 Data Access Control.

 - As part of the SAP Security Policy, Personal Data requires at least the same protection level as "confidential" information according to the SAP Information Classification standard. - Access to Personal Data is granted on a need-to-know basis.
-Personnel have access to the information that they require in order to fulfill their duty.
+Personnel have access to the information that they require in order to fulfil their duty.
 SAP uses authorization concepts that document grant processes and assigned roles per account (user ID).
 All Customer Data is protected in accordance with the SAP Security Policy. - All production servers are operated in the Data Centers or in secure server rooms.
 Security measures that protect applications processing Personal Data are regularly checked.
-To this end, SAP conducts internal and external security checks and penetration tests on its IT systems. - SAP does not allow the installation of software that has not been approved by SAP. - An SAP security standard governs how data and data carriers are deleted or destroyed once they are no longer required. - 1.4 Data Transmission Control.
-Except as necessary for the provision of the SAP Services in accordance with the relevant Agreement, Personal Data must not be read, copied, modified or removed without authorization during transfer.
-Where data carriers are physically transported, adequate measures are implemented at SAP to provide the agreed-upon service levels (for example, encryption and lead-lined containers).
+To this end, SAP conducts internal and external security checks and/or penetration tests on its IT systems. - Processes and policies to detect the installation of unapproved software on production systems. - An SAP security standard governs how data and data carriers are deleted or destroyed once they are no longer required.

+1.4 Data Transmission Control.

-- Personal Data in transfer over SAP internal networks is protected according to SAP Security Policy. - When data is transferred between SAP and its customers, the protection measures required for data transfer are hereby mutually agreed upon between SAP and its customer and included as a part of the Agreement.
+- Personal Data in transfer over SAP internal networks is protected according to SAP Security Policy. - When data is transferred between SAP and its customers, the protection measures for the transferred Personal Data are mutually agreed upon and made part of the relevant agreement.
 This applies to both physical and network based data transfer.
-In any case, the Customer assumes responsibility for any data transfer once it is outside of SAP-controlled systems (e.g. data being transmitted outside the firewall of the SAP Data Center). - 1.5 Data Input Control.
-It will be possible to retrospectively examine and establish whether and by whom Personal Data have been entered, modified or removed from SAP data processing systems.
+In any case, the Customer assumes responsibility for any data transfer once it is outside of SAP-controlled systems (e.g. data being transmitted outside the firewall of the SAP Data Center).

+1.5 Data Input Control.